levisrabah/SCHOOL-MANAGEMENT-SYSTEM/README.md

 6. As a user I can delete a teacher
 7. As a user I can create a department
 8. As a user I can update a department
-9. As a user I deletea department
+9. As a user I delete a department
 10. As a user I can delete teachers in a specific department